Here’s a typical phone conversation at any faith-based or private school. Perhaps you’ve had it happen at yours:

 The key words are “you must pay in addition to, or instead of, tuition.”
 Therefore, if a parent is receiving financial aid, they may not be able to deduct additional funds given to the school.
 However, there’s nothing to stop those individuals who are donors or prospective donors to your school (not current parents) from playing a vital role in making up this difference.
 Filling the gap between the announced tuition and the cost of education could be a marketable case statement for your Development efforts.

-High schools are in a particularly difficult position in 2016 since the vast majority of the parents of students enrolled in your school are members of Generation X…the ME Generation…and want to know “What’s in it for me?”
+High schools with a 9-12 grade configuration are in a particularly difficult position in 2018 since the vast majority of the parents of students enrolled in your school are members of Generation X…the ME Generation…and want to know “What’s in it for me?”
 The “me” doesn’t refer to their children; the “me” refers to the parent…which is why they’re looking for that “deal” as stated at the beginning of this article.
 That’s why the in-person “value” discussions need to take place, highlighting programs such as courses at your high school which students can take for college credit at aligned higher education institutions.

-And if you’re at a high school, know that the parents of the Millennials are only a few years away…and that’s when things will really change.
+And if you’re at a 9-12 high school, know that the Millennial parents will be arriving in full force next year…and that’s when things will really change!